jmervine/httperfrb-grapher/README.md

 ### WARNINGS

 This may or may not be working at this moment -- this is still very much beta.
-Currently, I believe (but need to verify) that the parser might not be working correctly in all cases.

 You can use this with my version of [httperf](https://github.com/rubyops/httperf), which adds the necessary output. *This is very experimental, so use at your own risk.*